Part 0 · Entry

 This framework refuses this split.
 Affects are not noise; they are signals of existence.
 When you feel awe in the wilderness, that is not you “being irrational”; it is evidence of your encounter with the ineffable depth of reality.
 When you feel anger at injustice, that is not loss of control; it is your lucidity at work: you have seen obscuration, and your being has responded.

-Chapter §V (Theory of Affects) derives twenty-two affects from existential tendency, classifying them as lucidity-tending (awe, courage, curiosity) and obscuration-tending (arrogance, numbness, dogmatic fear).
+Chapter §V (Theory of Affects) derives twenty-two affects from existential tendency, classifying them, conditional on the existential commitment of E3, as lucidity-tending (awe, courage, curiosity) and obscuration-tending (arrogance, numbness, dogmatic fear).
 The key insight: every affect has both a lucid and an obscured face.
 Fear can be vigilance (lucid) or paralysis (obscured); anger can be a just response (lucid) or blind destruction (obscured).
 Affects themselves are neither good nor bad.
 Lucid affects are good; obscured affects are bad.

 This insight changes the rules of ethics: moral judgment is no longer “eliminate emotion and decide by pure reason,” but “make your affects lucid”: see them, understand their sources, choose their direction.